 - SPI and Anti-DoS (Denial-of-Service) firewall protection (Default: Enable) - The Intrusion Detection Feature limits access for incoming traffic at the WAN port.
-When the SPI (Stateful Packet Inspection) feature is turned on, all incoming packets will be blocked except for those types marked with a check in the Stateful Packet Inspection section. - Discard Ping from WAN (Default: Enable) Prevents the router from responding to any PING request on the WAN port. - E-mail Alert Configuration Enter your email address.
+When the SPI (Stateful Packet Inspection) feature is turned on, all incoming packets will be inspected. - Discard Ping from WAN (Default: Enable) Prevents the router from responding to any PING request on the WAN port. - E-mail Alert Configuration Enter your email address.
 Specify your SMTP and POP3 servers, user name, and password.